thomasms/epics-playground/README.md

 - make
 - C & C++ compilers (gcc)

+Optionally, there are python examples given in the `py` directory, and of course will require Python 3.
+In addition to this please see the requirements.txt file in the directory to see all required packages.

 ## Examples
 ### Servers
 A variety of server examples are provided in the server subdir.